 October (Semestral Break)

-The last week of October means semestral break for us students.
+The last week of October means a semestral break for us students.
 But without the laptop, how am I gonna enjoy the almost two-week long vacation?
 Also, it was raining hard that time so I can’t even ride my bike outside.
 I don’t have a choice but to stay home and either watch TV or play games on the Pentium Pro PC.

 The scent of coconut incense makes this rainy October memorable.
 Now, I’m gonna content myself with watching Naruto, flicking through my PC magazines, and playing Super Mario Kart on the desktop PC while waiting for the classes to resume.
 Anyway, from a previous post, here’s a description of that [memorable] semestral break:

 October 2005.
 Rainfall, coconut incense, Naruto, Super Mario Kart, and the coffee commercial featuring the song “Let’s Stay Together” by Al Green.
 I was feeling disappointed that time since I couldn’t use the laptop to play Golden Sun (through a GBA emulator) and do anything random, so I content myself with the slower desktop PC just to play games… it was kind of ridiculous and immature how I reacted to that possibility.
-And there’s some cheap collectible cards, the ones featuring Gon and Killua (of Hunter x Hunter).
+And there are some cheap collectible cards, the ones featuring Gon and Killua (of Hunter x Hunter).
 Then there’s the sudden urge to watch anime on TV, Naruto in particular.
 And there’s an upcoming channel on test broadcast, plus some upcoming Korean drama series on prime time.

 I know I can be restless sometimes, it just can’t be helped.
 I tend to roam around the school halls like it is a park or something.
 And since I was trying to look cool just like everybody, I tend to bend the rules a bit.
 Yup, wearing sneakers with my school uniform is not allowed, but a lot of students do this, so…